aumcintyre/Homework-1/README.md

 ## My Experience

 I started off by opening the HTML index and scanned through it for generic element tags like "div".
 I replaced each section with a semantic element tag, inluding header, nav, main, aside, and footer.
-After chaging these tags, I went into the stylesheet and made the appropriate changes to the rules so they matched up with their new section names.
+After changing these tags, I went into the stylesheet and made the appropriate changes to the rules so they matched up with their new section names.

 Once each section was more specific, I checked to make sure all parts were in a logical order.
 From there I added an alt text to each of the 3 images within the "main" portion of my index.
 From there, I edited the header.
 I made the title of the website more specific and I added in a favicon for additional style.